Tillered Docs

 services update

 Update a service's settings.
-Required scope: urn:tillered:arctic:services.write
+Required scope: urn:tillered:arctic:services.write.

 arctic services update <service-id> [flags]